Share this page with social media websites

 - Previously uninvolved relatives who suddenly claim rights to a person’s affairs and possessions.

 - Abuse of power of attorney.

-Find out more at EveryonesBusiness.org, including tips on how Texans can protect themselves from financial exploitation and about events in your area.
+Find out more about this issue at EveryonesBusiness.org, including tips on how Texans can protect themselves from financial exploitation.

-- Texas has 2.8 million residents who are 65 or older and another 1.7 million younger adults with a disability.
+- Texas has more than three million residents who are 65 or older and 1.7 million younger adults who have a disability.

-- 59,601 Texans who lived at home were confirmed victims of abuse, neglect, or exploitation last year.
+- APS investigations found that 54,730 Texas residents who lived at home were victims of abuse, neglect, or exploitation last year.
 In most cases, a member of the victim's family was responsible.

 - About half of victims were 65 or older and half were younger adults with a disability.